tadamski/openshift-wildfly-cartridge/README.md

 # OpenShift WildFly Cartridge

-This cartridge is running WildFly 8.1.0.Final
+This cartridge is running WildFly 8.1.0.Final.
+To run WildFly 9.0.0.Alpha1 instead, take a look at the documentation [here](https://github.com/openshift-cartridges/openshift-wildfly-cartridge/tree/wildfly-9).

 This cartridge is based on the JBoss AS cartridge found in OpenShift Origin [here](https://github.com/openshift/origin-server/tree/master/cartridges/openshift-origin-cartridge-jbossas).